iluwatar/java-design-patterns/half-sync-half-async/README.md

 ---
-title: "Half-Sync/Half-Async Pattern in Java: Enhance Concurrency and Efficiency"
+title: "Half-Sync/Half-Async Pattern in Java: Enhancing System Performance with Dual Processing"
+shortTitle: Half-Sync/Half-Async
 description: "Learn how the Half-Sync/Half-Async design pattern in Java improves concurrency and system efficiency by decoupling asynchronous and synchronous processing.
 Explore real-world examples, programmatic implementations, and key use cases."
 category: Concurrency
 language: en